ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

-The sub-steps of the ADI schemes involve explicit parts of second derivatives of $u^n$ and $u^{n-1}$, which will present in the right-hand side of the one-dimensional sub-problems.
+The sub-steps of the ADI schemes involve explicit terms containing second derivatives of $u^n$ and $u^{n-1}$, which appear on the right-hand side of the one-dimensional subproblems.
 When the domain boundary is axis-aligned, these terms can be easily calculated by applying central differences to the grid data of $u^n$ and $u^{n-1}$.
-If the domain is an irregular one, some stencil points of the central difference may exceed the domain and one may need to use a one-sided interpolation method to find these derivatives.
-An alternative approach is to solve $u^{n}$ first and then store the grid values of $u^n_{zz}$ using the relation $u^{n}_{zz} = \frac{2}{\tau}u^{n} + \Tilde{F}$, where $\Tilde{F}$ is the right-hand side of the one-dimensional sub-problem.
+If the domain is irregular, some stencil points of the central difference scheme may lie outside the domain, and one may need to use one-sided interpolation to evaluate these derivatives.
+An alternative approach is to solve for $u^{n}$ first and then store the grid values of $u^n_{zz}$ using the relation $u^{n}_{zz} = \frac{2}{\tau}u^{n} + \widetilde{F}$, where $\widetilde{F}$ is the right-hand side of the one-dimensional subproblem.
 By rearranging the order of sub-steps, for example $2\rightarrow 3\rightarrow 1$ and $3\rightarrow 1\rightarrow 2$, the values $u^{n}_{xx}$ and $u^n_{yy}$ can also be computed.
-In this way, one can easily obtain all the second derivatives of $u^n$ and $u^{n-1}$ without using one-sided interpolations.
-However, this approach is more time-consuming since it requires twice more computational cost due to the extra time-stepping procedures with different sub-step orders.
+In this way, one can easily obtain all the second derivatives of $u^n$ and $u^{n-1}$ without using one-sided interpolation.
+However, this approach is more time-consuming, since it requires roughly twice the computational cost due to the extra time-stepping procedures with different sub-step orders.